SyndicateProtocol/syndicate-appchains/metabased-translator/crates/metrics/README.md

 ## Metrics

-This module provides a robust metrics system for monitoring and analyzing key performance indicators in your application using Prometheus.

 ### Key Metrics
 The following metrics are implemented and exposed via the `/metrics` endpoint in the OpenMetrics format: